devicons/devicon/CONTRIBUTING.md

         Take the PRs/commits as a guideline.
 It's also a good idea to mention and thank all contributions who participated in the release (take description of <code><a href="https://github.com/devicons/devicon/pull/504">#504</a></code> as an example).
         </li>
         <li>
         Rather than doing it manually, you can instead run <code>python ./.github/scripts/get_release_message.py $GITHUB_TOKEN</code> locally.
 Pass in your GitHub Personal Access Token for <code>$GITHUB_TOKEN</code> and you should see the messages.
-Next release, you can trigger this script in the GitHub Actions tab.
+You can also use the `workflow_dispatch` trigger in the GitHub Actions tab.
         </li>
       </ul>
     </li>